BrianHHough/PythonAdventCalendar2019/README.md

 # Python's Advent Calendar 2019
-This repository includes all of the solutions (with explanations) of all 25 days of the 2019 Python Advent Calendar.
+This repository includes the solutions (with explanations) of all 25 days of the 2019 Python Advent Calendar.

 Python Solutions By: `@BrianHHough` 👨‍💻 [Website](https://BrianHHough.com)
 |